gosu/releasy/README.md

 Releasy
 =======

-_Releasy_ automates the release of Ruby applications for non-Ruby users, such as games or GUI applications.
+_Releasy_ automates the release of Ruby applications, such as games or GUI applications, for non-Ruby users.
 By configuring a {Releasy::Project} in your application's Rakefile, Releasy can generate Rake tasks for use when there is a need to build, package (archive) and/or deploy a new version of the application.